AstraXR/Virtual_Museum_of_STEM_and_Art/README.md

 ## High Level Requirements

-Virtual Environment Creation: Design and develop an aesthetically divine 3D virtual museum/temple environment using Unreal Engine, featuring thematic sections to showcase different STEM Art exhibits.
+Virtual Environment Creation: Design and develop an aesthetically divine 3D virtual museum/temple environment using Unity, featuring thematic sections to showcase different STEM Art exhibits.

 Content Curation and Integration: Gather and curate STEM Art pieces from peers, friends, professionals, creatives and professors, including code snippets, media files, interactive simulations, and digital artworks.
 We integrate these exhibits seamlessly into the virtual museum environment.